phamquiluan/ResidualMaskingNetwork/README.md

 ## Evaluation

-For student, who takes care of font family of confusion matrix and would like to write things in LaTeX, below is an example for generating a striking confusion matrix.
+For students, who should take care of the font family of the confusion matrix and would like to write things in LaTeX, below is an example for generating a striking confusion matrix.

 (Read [this article](https://matplotlib.org/3.1.1/tutorials/text/usetex.html) for more information, there will be some bugs if you blindly run the code without reading).